99Ahmadprojects/ATM/README.md

 1. The program starts and displays a login prompt.
 2. The user enters their **account number** and **PIN**.
+3. Check Authorization of account and PIN.
-3. After successful login, a menu appears with available operations:
+4. After successful login, a menu appears with available operations:
    - Check Balance
    - Deposit Money
    - Withdraw Money
    - Exit
-4. The program validates transactions (e.g., sufficient funds for withdrawals).
+5. The program validates transactions (e.g., sufficient funds for withdrawals).
-5. All changes are updated in real time for that session.
+6. All changes are updated in real time for that session.

 ---